iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 2 Syntax, are rules that define the structure of how the code is written i a particular language

 3 Cloning, is a process of copy/pasting someone repository in your local machine

+4 Forking, copy/pasting someone repository to your github account